-In coordination with its CALCEF program partners, Pacific Ethanol implemented the CISS Initiative, designed to substantially expand the availability of sorghum grown in California.
+In coordination with its CALCEF program partners, Aemetis implemented the CISS Initiative, which was designed to substantially expand the availability of sorghum grown in California.
 The CISS Initiative included investments in a multi-year outreach, education, and research program in order to help transition sorghum into a viable energy crop in California.
-The CISS Initiative was initially based on the premise that California ethanol plants would need to provide a reliable demand for sorghum at a price similar to that provided for corn.
+The CISS Initiative was initially based on the position that California ethanol plants would need to provide a reliable demand for sorghum at a price similar to that provided for corn.
 Therefore, the CISS Initiative sought to implement contracts to purchase all grain sorghum produced under a contracted price that is price-competitive with local corn.
-Sorghum maintains the added benefits of being used as a common forage crop in the region, with the ability to grow on marginal land and using reduced water volumes than corn.
+Sorghum also provides the added benefit of being used as a common forage crop in the region, with the ability to grow on marginal land and using reduced water volumes than corn.
 Sorghum is also a reliable double crop behind wheat, which is widely planted in California.